delprzemo/react-cheatsheet/README.md

 }
 ```

-and then use element variable in jsx
+and then use the element variable in jsx

 **Option 3:**
 ```jsx